 |13.7||Throgs Neck Bridge||152’||Fixed Bridge||Caution: Temporary work platform beneath bridge will reduce vertical clearance by 3 feet through August 2023.|

 This table can be downloaded for your personal and private use.
-The file is Zipped Adobe (.PDF) format.
+It contains the Bridge List in Statute Miles, Nautical Miles, and Kilometers.
+The file is Zipped Adobe (.pdf) format.
 East River Bridges - Download.

 With the exception of the Vessel Traffic Service, (VTS) in the Lower and Upper Bays with their adjacent waters, including the East River and portions of the Hudson River, no communication requirements exist.
 However, the prudent mariner would be well advised to maintain a listening watch on VHF channels 13 and 16 when in the vicinity of commercial traffic.

 Mandatory Participation is required by: